Overcoming Chronic Health Challenges with Dave Hompes

-In this episode, we’ll be exploring how to overcome chronic health challenges with functional medicine and the Hompes Method with Dave Hompes.
+In this Conscious Conversation, we’ll be exploring how to overcome chronic health challenges with functional medicine and the Hompes Method with Dave Hompes.
 Dave is a researcher, educator, and clinician in the fields of nutrition, functional medicine and human behavior.

 His mission is to provide balanced information to empower people to rejuvenate and optimize their health, wellness, and performance.
 Dave’s Hompes Method synthesizes clinical nutrition, functional medicine, genomics and the intricate interplay between mind and body to deeply investigate reasons why wellness has declined.